-Under this method, goodwill is calculated as a present value of future super-profits to be earned by the company.
-Therefore, super profits are multiplied by the annuity factor to get the present value of the goodwill.
+This method calculates goodwill as the company’s present value of future super-profits.
+As a result, multiplying super profits by the annuity factor yields the current value of goodwill.

 4. Capitalization Method

-Under this method, goodwill is calculated by deducting the actual capital employed from the capitalized average profit based on a normal rate of return or by dividing super profit with agreed capitalization rate respectively.
+This method calculates goodwill by subtracting the actual capital used from the capitalized average profit based on a normal rate of return or by dividing super profit by the agreed capitalization rate.
 Thus, the following are the two options for calculating goodwill under this method.

 - Average Profit Capitalization Method: Goodwill = [Average profit/ normal rate of return* 100]- capital employed.